June 4, 2020

 NSW Labor plays politics with state economic recovery

 The decision last night by the NSW Labor Party to vote with the Greens and a slew of independents in support of a gas moratorium was a vote against NSW jobs and for higher gas and electricity prices for NSW customers.

-APPEA Chief Executive, Andrew McConville said that the Bill moved by MLC Justin Field would, if it ever were implemented, condemn NSW to higher gas prices and a slower economic recovery, particularly in regions like Narrabri that are already struggling after years of drought and the challenges posed by the COVID-19 pandemic.
+APPEA Chief Executive Andrew McConville said the Bill moved by MLC Justin Field would, if it ever were implemented, condemn NSW to higher gas prices and a slower economic recovery, particularly in regions like Narrabri that are already struggling after years of drought and the challenges posed by the COVID-19 pandemic.

 “This Bill is a hammer blow to the economic wellbeing of regional NSW at a time that the state needs investment and certainty following the devastating impacts of bushfires and COVID-19,” Mr McConville said.

 “A decision on Narrabri is more important than ever, for manufacturing and businesses throughout the state.”